Other Exercises

 Some gal would giggle and I'd get red,

-And some guy'd and I'd bust his head,
+And some guy'd laugh and I'd his head,

 I'll tell ya, life ain't easy for a boy named Sue.

-My fist got hard and my got keen,
+My got hard and my wits got keen,

 But I made me a vow to the moon and stars,

-And that man that gave me that awful name.
+And kill that man gave me that awful name.

 Well, it was Gatlinburg in mid-July,